;

 The Civic Program Instructor Experience

-As a Civic Program Instructor, you’ll join a tightly knit team that works together to serve young people of all backgrounds in experiential, multi-day civic education programs in Washington, DC.
+As a Civic Program Instructor, you’ll join a tightly knit team in Close Up’s Curriculum Department, working together to serve young people of all backgrounds in experiential, multi-day civic education programs in Washington, D.C.

 You’ll have the opportunity to:

-• Lead weekly civic education programs for diverse students from public and private schools, rural and urban communities, and all 50 states and U.S. territories.
+• Work with diverse students from public and private schools, rural and urban communities, and all 50 states and U.S. territories.

-• Guide a group of approximately 25 students through each program, leading them in discussions, deliberations, simulations of government processes, and study visits to monuments, museums, and government institutions.
+• Guide a “workshop” of approximately 25 students through each program, leading that group in impactful discussions, government simulations, and historical site visits.

 • Facilitate meetings between students and elected officials, policy experts, and nonprofit leaders.

-• Get to know Washington, DC, like the back of your hand, with opportunities to travel to New York City, Philadelphia, Williamsburg, Gettysburg, and other historical cities as well.
+• Get to know Washington, D.C., like the back of your hand, with opportunities to travel to New York City, Philadelphia, Williamsburg, Gettysburg, and other historical cities.

-Are you graduating from college in spring 2023?
+Not graduating from college until spring 2025?
 Apply to become a Close Up Civic Fellow instead!

 What You Gain